NVIDIA/NeMo/docs/source/nlp/nemo_megatron/mcore_customization.rst

 Customization Examples
 ^^^^^^^^^^^^^^^^^^^^^^
-We can customize model initialization and also model forward.
+Using Mcore Spec, we can customize model initialization and model forward.

 Let’s take Falcon as an example to see how to create its layer using mcore GPTModel with spec.
 There are several differences between a Falcon transformer layer and a conventional GPTModel transformer layer.
 Customizing these Falcon model variants would be difficult to achieve without mcore spec.